 Regular Exercise

 It’s recommended to engage in 150 minutes of moderate-intensity aerobic exercise or 75 minutes of high-intensity exercise per week.
 Physical activity can improve insulin sensitivity and boost your resting metabolic rate.
-In other word, your body will become more efficient at burning calories and lower your risk of obesity and diabetes.
+In other words, your body will become more efficient at burning calories and lower your risk of obesity and diabetes.

-Limit Refined Carbs Intake
+Limit Refined Sugar Intake

 Hydration

 Hydration is important for overall health.
-It helps maintain bodily functions and also reduces the consumption of sugary drinks.
-It’s recommended to calculate daily water intake by multiplying body weight by 30 – 35 cc.
+It helps maintain bodily functions and reduces the consumption of sugary drinks.
+It’s recommended to calculate daily water intake by multiplying your body weight by 30 – 35 cc.

 Common Diabetes Health Complications